Read more about HTML’s <img> tag in this post: The <img> tag.

 4. Background images

-Background images can be problematic in web design as they are often difficult to execute on multiple different screen sizes (or “view portals“).
-They also often negatively affect the readability of text when the image is not suitable.
+Background images can be problematic in web design as they are often difficult to execute on different screen sizes (or “viewports“).
+They also negatively affect the readability of text when the image is unsuitable.

-Tiling (repeating) a small image file to create a texture effect can be effective.
+Tiling (repeating) a small image file to create a texture effect can be attractive.

 If you do use an actual picture in the background, once again it may be necessary to use image-editing software such as GIMP to ensure the text is legible by changing its opacity (making the picture look faded).